department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/topline-summary.md

 **How easily are people able to navigate between learning center articles, and topics?**

 - Easily.
-Clicking links between articles and finding their way back to the learning center homepage.
+Clicking links between articles and finding their way back to the learning center homepage didn't pose a problem for participants.
-- That being said, we had to guide users along the way to such a degree that

 **Are the template labels (ex: FAQs, Checklist, About, Step-by-step, etc.) useful?**

 - Generally, yes.
-They helped participants
+They helped participants determine differences between similar sounding articles and set expectation for what they might find once they clicked.
+-  `Question and answer` vs `FAQs` posed some challenges for participants
+  - 1 participant was totally unsure what the difference would be.
+  - Participant 13 said "Question and answer is where people have asked a question and received an answer, and the other is just a list of facts (or FAQs?)"

 **What do people see as the difference between the learning center search and overall site search?**

+- The majority of people understood learning center search would focus the query in the learning center itself, and that overall site search was a broader, VA-wide search function.
-- Multiple people stated they thought the learning center content was related to benefits and benefit information, whereas overall site search would be more high-level "about the VA" content
+- However, multiple people stated they thought the learning center content was related to benefits and benefit information, whereas overall site search would be more high-level `about the VA` content
--

 **Do people get confused if they click on a content link or CTA button in the learning center and it takes them to a benefit hub page?
 And vice versa?**